Ditta1337/EasyBoundingBoxes/README.md

   - Press 'A' to go to the previous image
   - Press 'Backspace' to delete the last bounding box

-The bounding boxes are saved in a text file with the same name as the image
+The bounding boxes are saved in a text file with the same name as the image.

 Bounding box format: left_x top_y right_x bottom_y